AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 In addition to the [timeout](#timeout_and_error) used in journey activities, a global journey timeout is applied.
 It is not displayed in the interface and cannot be changed.

 This global timeout stops the progress of individuals in the journey **91 days** after they enter.
-This timeout is reduced to **7 days** with Healthcare Shield add-on offering.
-This means that an individual's journey cannot last longer than 91 days (or 7 days).
+This means that an individual's journey cannot last longer than 91 days.
 After this timeout period, the individual's data is deleted.
 Individuals still flowing in the journey at the end of the timeout period will be stopped and they will not be taken into account in reporting.
 You could therefore see more people entering the journey than exiting.

->[!NOTE]
->
->Journeys do not directly react to privacy opt-out, access or delete requests.
-However, the global timeout ensures that individuals never stay more than 91 days in any journey.

 Due to the 91-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 91 days.
 Indeed, as we remove all information about persons who entered the journey 91 days after they enter, we cannot know the person entered previously, more than 91 days ago.